Daimler Truck

 • We are working intensively on the battery-electric eAtego for medium-duty distribution haulage.

 • We are working on electrifying the complete city bus portfolio for the European market by 2030.
 Our aim is to have an electrically powered interurban bus in our portfolio from 2025, and to offer coaches with a hydrogen-based fuel cell drive from the end of the decade.
-In addition, by 2030 we aim to offer CO2-neutral models based on batteries or hydrogen for local applications in each segment.
+Furthermore, we want to offer in each segment CO2e-neutral bus models on the basis of battery or H2 technology.